1. Is the program strictly a university-based training experience?

 5. Do residents use electronic medical records?

-The Family Medicine Center, and all other specialty clinics within ECU Physicians, currently use an electronic medical record database called Logician.
+The Family Medicine Center, and all other specialty clinics within ECU Physicians, currently use an electronic medical record database called EPIC.
 This system allows instant access to patient records at work and at home via the web, and provides an indispensable means of communication between faculty, residents, physician extenders and nurses.

 6. What are residents' call responsibilities?